syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-windows.md

 # How To Deploy SfPdfViewer in Blazor MAUI in windows

-This section briefly explains about how to deploy [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor MAUI in windows App using Visual Studio.
+This section briefly explains how to deploy the [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor MAUI in the windows App using Visual Studio.

 ## Prerequisites

-To use the MAUI project templates, install the Mobile development with .NET extension for Visual Studio.
-For more details, refer [here](https://docs.microsoft.com/en-us/dotnet/MAUI/get-started/installation).
+To use the MAUI project templates, install the Mobile development with the .NET extension for Visual Studio.
+For more details, refer to [here](https://docs.microsoft.com/en-us/dotnet/MAUI/get-started/installation).

 ## Deploy SfPdfViewer into Blazor MAUI in windows application